pzwickl/PZ-Thesis/readme.md

   Utility approximation from network video QoE as described in **Zwickl, P., Reichl, P., Skorin-Kapov, L., Dobrijevic, O., & Sackl, A. (2015).
 On the Approximation of ISP and User Utilities from Quality of Experience.
 Proc.
 QoMEX**.

   and extended for a subsequent work, aligned to

   **O. Dobrijevic, A. J. Kassler, L. Skorin-Kapov and M. Matijasevic.
 “Q-POINT: QoE-Driven Path Optimization Model for Multimedia Services”.
 In: Proceedings of the 12th International Conference on Wired & Wireless Internet Communications (WWIC’14).
 LNCS.
 Springer, 2014.**

   that is supposed to appear soon.

 3. Trial

   This part contains trail data and analysis script that can be shared without violating any IPRs.
 Currently, a study on network video quality willingness-to-pay is included.

   Any data is exported from the original database as CSV.
 A considerate anonymisation process has been applied.

+4. Dissertation

+  This part contains the written thesis (= dissertation) in LaTeX and PDF representation in order to provide transparency also on this level.